MathiasSteilen/Swiss-Electricity-Usage-Forecasting/README.md

 ### Description

 The goal of this project is to test the ability of supervised machine learning models, namely elastic net, gradient boosting and random forest, to predict end-user electricity consumption in Switzerland.
 The final product is a trained gradient boosting model that takes on a future date, as well as weather data (temperature, humidity, precipitation, cloud coverage), and gives out an accurate estimate of aggregate electricity demand in Switzerland.
-The final model has an $R^2$ of approximately 97% and a mean relative error of just under 2%.
+The final model has an $R^2$ of approximately 97% and a mean absolute percentage error ($MAPE$) of just under 2%.

 <br>